CoffeeOverflow/DrawToCode/README.md

 ## Acknowledgments

-This repository was developed as the final project of the Systems Analysis & Project course, with the guidance of [Gustavo Pinto](https://github.com/gustavopinto), a professor at the Federal University of Pará.
+This repository was developed as the final project of the [Project Analysis and Design](http://gustavopinto.org/teaching/pad) course, with the guidance of [Gustavo Pinto](https://github.com/gustavopinto), a professor at the Federal University of Pará.

 [![UFPA](docs/logo_ufpa_github_footer.png)](https://portal.ufpa.br/ "Visite o site da UFPA")